NASA’s first Mars helicopter has a name now, and the credit goes to 17-year-old Indian-origin girl Vaneeza Rupani.

 “Ingenuity is what allows people to accomplish amazing things, and it allows us to expand our horizons to the edges of the universe,” it said.

-Rupani has been interested in space science since she was a young child, according to her mother Nausheen Rupani.
+Rupani has been interested in space science since she was young, according to her mother, Nausheen Rupani.

 “On their way to school every day, she and her dad would pretend they were in a spaceship.
 They would imagine seeing planets (buildings), stars (traffic lights), etc. on their way and give them names,” Nausheen Rupani told NASA.